|2020–21 expenditure ($'000)

 Wannon Water Recreation Opportunities Strategy

-Funded Wannon Water Recreation Opportunities Strategy which outlines potential options to increase public access to more of its sites in Southwest Victoria for recreational use
+Funded Wannon Water Recreation Opportunities Strategy which outlines potential options to increase public access to more of its sites in Southwest Victoria for recreational use.
+A six-minute video was also produced, with the strategies and video shared with Victorian water corporations and CMAs.

 Car counters have been installed at 39 sites across the Goulburn Murray region at various water storages.
 This will accurately inform Goulburn Murray Water of visitor numbers to their storages, which will help plan appropriate investment.